rooch-network/flexEmu/docs/proof_of_fraud.md

 ## DEMO for on-chain Arbitration

-OMO contains a command line program that simulates on-chain arbitration between the accuser and the defender: [omo-workflow](https://github.com/starcoinorg/omo/tree/main/omo-workflow).
+flexEmu contains a command line program that simulates on-chain arbitration between the accuser and the defender: [flexemu-workflow](https://github.com/rooch-network/flexemu/tree/main/flexemu-workflow).
 The code home page describes how to run the program, and interested readers can try it out.